Yemen: Conflict, Red Sea Attacks, and U.S. Policy

 Arab Spring-era protests and unrest led the president of the Republic of Yemen Government (ROYG) to resign in 2012.
 A UN-mediated transition and national dialogue sought to broker new governing arrangements.
 The Houthi movement (alt.
 Ansar Allah or Partisans of God), a north Yemen-based Zaydi Shia network, opposed UN-backed outcomes and resumed an insurgency.
 In 2014, the Houthis seized the capital, Sana'a, and later advanced on Aden.
 ROYG leaders fled and requested international intervention.
 In March 2015, a coalition led by Saudi Arabia began a military campaign against the Houthis, whose attacks across Yemen's borders grew in complexity and scope with deepening support over time from Iran.
 The United States has provided logistical, intelligence, and advisory support to the coalition, but ended aerial refueling and some arms sales to Saudi Arabia in response to civilian casualties and congressional action.

 In 2019, tensions between anti-Houthi forces in the ROYG (backed by Saudi Arabia) and the separatist Southern Transitional Council (STC, backed by the United Arab Emirates) led to open warfare.
 A 2020 power-sharing agreement formed a coalition government.
 Since 2022, an eight-person Presidential Leadership Council (PLC) has led Yemen's internationally recognized government.
 That year, the ROYG and Houthis signed a truce, halting most fighting and establishing humanitarian measures.
-Lines of conflict, in some areas mirroring Yemen's pre-unification borders, have been static (Figure 1).
+Lines of control, in some areas mirroring Yemen's pre-unification borders, have been static (Figure 1).
 The Sunni Islamist Islah Party and National Resistance leader Tariq Saleh oppose the Houthis and hold PLC seats.
 Al Qaeda in the Arabian Peninsula (AQAP) and the Islamic State remain active.

 Figure 1.
 Yemen: Key Actors and Approximate Areas of Influence